dgonzalezruiz/nami-trinitycore/README.md

 # nami-trinitycore
-Nami module for Trinity Core (and compilation steps)
+Nami module for Trinity Core

 ### THIS IS WORK IN PROGRESS, AND UNDER HEAVY DEVELOPMENT.